 Should I be using hashtags on Pinterest?
 For years, the answer was a resounding, “NO!”
 The explanation from Pinterest being that they don’t work the way people expect, are confusing, and could actually work against you by sending people to other Pinners’ content.
 Noted.

 That’s all changed now!
 The official Pinterest help files confirmed what we’ve seen coming for a while – Hashtags are back!
+If you came for tactical information then here’s tips and tricks for how to best use hashtags on Pinterest.

 According to Tiffany Black, Head of Content Business Development and Corporate Development at Pinterest: